Earn Free ‘For Honor’ Scavenger Crates And Steel From The Story Mode

 — For Honor (@ForHonorGame) February 18, 2017

 With the story mode rewards and the initial boost of Steel from tutorials, players should be able to amass quite a bit of Steel when they first start playing For Honor.
-The mandatory tutorial is worth 2,000 Steel while the advanced tutorial in the “How to Play” menu is worth another 1,500.
+The mandatory tutorial is worth 2,000 Steel, while the advanced tutorial in the “How to Play” menu is worth another 1,500.
 Steel is used to purchase Champion Status, upgrade items, purchase new cosmetics, and buy Scavenger Crates.
 Players can buy Steel with real money to fund additional purchases, but each multiplayer match also rewards Steel.
 As the Inquisitr reported, all multiplayer matches can be played with and against the AI while still contributing to the faction war.

 All new maps, modes, and heroes will be available to all players as For Honor progresses through its upcoming seasons.
 Season pass owners will get early access to some features like new heroes, but gameplay elements will be made available to everyone without additional purchase.
 As noted on the Ubisoft blog, some emblem outlines, the sunbeam effect on emotes, and six elite outfits are exclusive to For Honor season pass players.